JhonattanReales21/API_Automation_Python/README.md

 For more information visit the [official site](https://jikan.moe/) and the [API documentation](https://jikan.docs.apiary.io/#).

 ## Installation
 This section is focus on describe how to install the dependencies and resources to put this project to work!
-First of all, you need to clone this project on your own machine:
+First of all, you need to clone this project on your own machine, so, check that you already have [git](https://git-scm.com/downloads) installed:

 On your terminal/Command Prompt open a folder and clone the repository:
 ```